saltsystemslab/gpu-filters/README.md

 3) GPU Quotient Filter (GQF)
 	- A Counting Quotient Filter implementation on the GPU
-	- supports insertions, queries, deletions, key-value assocation, and counting.
+	- Supports insertions, queries, deletions, key-value assocation, and counting.
 	- Point and Bulk API for different workloads
-	- reduction insertion scheme for Zipfian workloads.
+	- Reduction insertion scheme for Zipfian workloads.

 ____________________